Dear Parents,

 It is not my intention for third graders to be overwhelmed with homework.
 This is the reason I send the weekly homework assignments out early in the week and do not have them due until Friday morning.
 If you know you have a busy week ahead, you can plan accordingly and still have your child show responsibility with their assignments.

-The Memory work which is assigned each week includes Bible verses that coincide with
+The Memory work which is assigned each week includes Bible verses that

-their Religion lessons.
+coincide with their Religion lessons.
 There are generally two verses each week.
-We will also learn the
+We will also learn the Apostles Creed, the Ten Commandments, and in the third

-the Bible.
-Please take time each week to practice the spelling, memory, and vocab with your
+practice the spelling, memory, and vocab with your child.

 Homework Expectations